 In evaluating the Bank's unrealized loss positions for credit losses of its investment securities portfolio, management considers the credit quality, financial condition and near terms prospects of the issuer, the nature and cause of the unrealized loss and other factors.
-While the Bank periodically evaluates its investment strategy relative to current economic and business conditions, at the present time, the Bank does not have the intent to sell these investment securities with unrealized losses and, more likely than not, will not be required to sell these investment securities before fair value recovers to amortized cost.
-In addition, for investment securities in an unrealized losse position, the Bank does not believe the unrealized losses are the result of issues with credit quality; thus, no ACL was established for investment securities as of December 31, 2022 or 2021, respectively.
+While the Bank periodically evaluates its investment strategy relative to current economic and business conditions, at the present time, the Bank does not have the intent to sell these investment securities with unrealized losses and, more likely than not, will not sell these investment securities before fair value recovers to amortized cost.
+In addition, for the vast majority of investment securities AFS in an unrealized loss position, the Bank does not believe the unrealized losses are the result of issues with credit quality.

-The following table shows the amortized cost and estimated fair value of investment securities AFS by maturity or estimated date of repayment as of December 31, 2022.
+The following table shows the amortized cost and estimated fair value of investment securities AFS by maturity or estimated date of repayment as of December 31, 2023.

-Amortized Cost Estimated Fair Value
+Maturity or Estimated Repayment A amortized Costs Estimated Fair Value

-Maturity or Estimated Repayment (Dollars in thous sands)
+(Dollars in thousa ands)

-One year or less \$ 555,852 \$ 522,682
+One year or less \$ 5 947,165 \$ 906,020

-After one year to five years 1,872,057 1,735,642
+After one year to five years 1,062,638 994,654

-After five years to ten years 414,960 381,992
+After five years to ten years 377,550 358,081

-After ten years 882,400 851,297
+After ten years 984,471 985,616

-Total \$ 3,725,269 \$ 3,491,613
+Total \$ \$ 3,371,824 \$ 3,244,371